biocypher/open-targets/README.md

 Target-disease association evidence is available from the Open Targets website at https://platform.opentargets.org/downloads.
 The data can be downloaded in Parquet format, which is a columnar data format that is compatible with Spark and other big data tools.
+Currently, the data have to be manually downloaded (e.g. using the wget command supplied on the website) and placed in the `data/ot_files` directory.
+The adapter was created using version 22.11 of the data.

 To transfer the columnar data to a knowledge graph, we use the adapter in `adapters/target_disease_evidence_adapter.py`, which is called from the script `scripts/target_disease_script.py`.
 This script produces a set of BioCypher-compatible files in the `biocypher-out` directory.

-You can find a version of the neo4j-admin import command for the processed data in each individual output folder, under the file name `neo4j-admin-import-call.sh`, which simply needs to be executed in the home directory of the target database.
+To create the knowledge graph from these files, you can find a version of the neo4j-admin import command for the processed data in each individual output folder, under the file name `neo4j-admin-import-call.sh`, which simply needs to be executed in the home directory of the target database.
 More information about the BioCypher package can be found at https://biocypher.org.

+Please note that, by default, the adapter will be in `test mode`, which means that it will only process a small subset of the data.
+To process the full data, you can set the `test_mode` parameter in the adapter to `False` (or remove it).

 ## Barrio-Hernandez et al. 2021 graph dump
 Barrio-Hernandez and colleagues used interaction data from the Open Targets